MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 ***

 # 6. Download and test the Switch application
-Please repeat the steps from the chapter **4 Download and test the Light application** and test if the Switch application works.
+Please repeat the steps from the chapter [Download and test the Light application](#4-download-and-test-the-light-application) and test if the Switch application works.
 See Figure 6‑1.
 <div align="center">
   <img src="./images/CLI_testing.png">
 </div>